It doesn’t matter which industry your business operates in; every business nowadays is an online business.

 That means if you don’t know what search keywords your customers are using to try to find a problem for their solution, you’re seriously hurting your business.

 Because you miss out on all the organic traffic that comes from having a good ranking on the search terms that you need to be found on, but you also targeting the wrong places with your Search Engine Advertising.

 No traffic to your website means no leads and sales, and no business can’t live without customers, right?

-Short-tail keywords are search phrases people with only one or two words.
+Short-tail keywords are search phrases that make up the head of the search demand curve, often comprising of only one or two keywords.
 They have a couple of different advantages over long-tail keywords:

 - Short-tail keywords tend to have extremely high search volume, meanings lots of people searching for them all the time

 - Because they are so short, it means they are less specific than searches with more words.

 - It also means because they are short, there is a lot more competition to be able to rank for a short-tail keyword.